DOSYCORPS/fuzzysearch/README.md

-# fuzzysearch
+# sored-fuzzysearch

-> Tiny and blazing-fast fuzzy search in JavaScript
+> Tiny and blazing-fast fuzzy search in JavaScript.

 Fuzzy searching allows for flexibly matching a string with partial input, useful for filtering data very quickly based on lightweight user input.

-# Demo

-To see `fuzzysearch` in action, head over to [bevacqua.github.io/horsey][3], which is a demo of an autocomplete component that uses `fuzzysearch` to filter out results based on user input.
+This was forked from https://github.com/bevacqua/fuzzysearch to add case insensitivity and scored results

 # Install